And as usual, half my brain tied behind my back just to make it fair.

 There's a common thread here, though, of radical Islamic extremism.

-And until President Obama or John Kerry or somebody else in their position stands up and says, Look, we're now facing a global threat of radical Islamic extremism.
+And until President Obama or John Kerry or somebody else in their position stands up and says, look, we're now facing a global threat of radical Islamic extremism.

-We have to band together, we must fight it.
+We must fight it.

 That's what everybody is longing to hear, Marie.